Oregon Fall Camp

 Full mornings of on-snow sessions at the Mt Bachelor Nordic Center are supplemented by off mountain video review and other programs.
 Each on-snow ski session uses a mix of group and individual feedback with video footage review included as often as is practical.

 Widest time range for our on-snow sessions is typically from 8:45-noon.
 The time window typically includes a mid-session restroom and refreshment (on your own).
-Note that the on-snow session time is subject to change based on weather and other factors.
+Note that the exact on-snow session time each day is subject to change.

-Mt Bachelor Nordic sits at a high point of 6,300 feet and offers very reliable early December snow conditions with 30+km of trails historically open the Thanksgiving week (and the snowpack lasting until June most years!).
+Mt Bachelor Nordic sits at a high point of 6,300 feet and offers very reliable early December snow conditions with 30+km of trails historically open the end of Thanksgiving week with the snowpack lasting until June most years!

 The Most Flexible Schedule Anywhere!